Links

 But who cares? :-))))

-Blogger headmistress said ...
+Blogger mimi said ...
 (6:07 AM) :

 I love that lick of turquoise on the pocket square, fantastic!
 And his frames!

-Blogger Darling Moon said ...
+Blogger Unknown said ...
 (6:30 AM) :

 Matching plaids is difficult in simple panels, setting a sleeve while matching plaids that perfectly?
 Madness!

-Blogger Stacy said ...
+Blogger stacy said ...
 (6:39 AM) :

 And still, there are his fabulous glasses...the bright turquoise in his handkerchief...and his perfectly snug pants.